kotyara12/reLed/README.md

 ## SYSTEM LED (built-in can be used)

-Use the functions from the rLedSys32.h module to provide access to the main LED from various modules and libraries and to indicate the device mode.
+Use the functions from the reLedSys.h module to provide access to the main LED from various modules and libraries and to indicate the device mode.
 Calling ledSysInit(...) creates the ledSystem task and then redirects all calls to it.
 If there was no ledSysInit (...) call, then the commands "go into space".

 By setting system flags using the ledSysStateSet() and ledSysStateClear() functions, predefined blinking modes can be automatically enabled to indicate the status of the device.
-See rLedSys.h for available flags:
+See reLedSys.h for available flags:

 SYSLED_ERROR                error
 SYSLED_WARNING              warning